Galgamins/QWEST/README.md

 ## Post-Installation

+### **For Version 3.8 update: Please also make sure to install Microsoft .Net Runtime v5 so that mo2 can launch the list!!!** The latest version can be found [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime), install the desktop x64 version.

 ## Game Folder
 The installation will create a copy of your Skyrim Special Edition game in Instalation Folder/Game Root.
 This will then contain all the necessary files such as SKSE, ENB Binaries and mod required dlls such as Engine Fixes.
 There is no need to copy anything to your Steam version of Skyrim as we will be running SKSE from within this folder to play the game.